HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 1. This command does not register or unregister themes.
 For that, use [Deploy Themes](./themes.md#deploy-theme) or [Undeploy Themes](./themes.md#undeploy-theme) commands.
 2. LiveSync Push Theme is currently only intended 1 developer working on 1 theme.
 Concurrent usage of this command (for example, two developers working on the same theme) or using it along with [Theme Editor](../../../../build_sites/themes_skins/customizing_theme/theme_editor_portlet.md), causes it to overwrite each user's changes.
+3. Do not use this as a collaboration tool with several users modifying a single theme at the same time.
-3. Conflict Resolutions are not possible.
+4. Conflict Detection and Resolutions are not possible.
-4. Do not trigger the live sync commands inside the target local theme path.
+5. Do not trigger the LiveSync commands inside the target local theme path.
 Triggering the live sync commands corrupts the server-side theme folder.
-5. Uploading files of the same name with different cases is not supported (for example, sample-file.txt and sample-FILE.txt), especially when working on devices with different OS.
+6. Uploading files of the same name with different cases is not supported (for example, sample-file.txt and sample-FILE.txt), especially when working on devices with different OS.
 Forcibly doing this may cause theme corruption and corrupts pull-theme action and erase local data.
 To resolve this, identify the last uploaded file or corrupted file that caused this issue in the server copy and delete it to have both push and pull working properly again.
-6. In any case, if the real-time sync of Theme during the push command gets disrupted, disconnect and reconnect again.
+7. In any case, if the real-time sync of Theme during the push command gets disrupted, disconnect and reconnect again.
+8. It is not recommended to use this on production server.